pgRouting/workshop/docs/general-intro/introduction.rst

   :width: 200
   :target: https://www.erosion.dev/

-.. rubric:: Developers & Presenters of @WORKSHOP_AREA@ workshop:
+.. rubric:: Developers & presenters of @WORKSHOP_AREA@ workshop:

 * *Vicky Vergara* is a freelance developer from Mexico.
 She is the core developer of the pgRouting project and a GSoC Mentor.
 She also serves as an OSGeo Charter member.